Mission Statement

 1. Item is damaged beyond repair.

-2. Item has been superceded.
+2. Item has been superseded.

 B. Criteria for binding